Radio aids – optimising listening opportunities - view as single page

 Ian Noon (NDCS) refers to this research in his article on Radio Aids in the Early Years, in the May 2018 BATOD Magazine.
 He also reports on the work of the NDCS to widen availability of radio aids in the early years.

-Listening in noisy environments
+Listening in noise

 It is important that the listening environment is as good acoustically as is possible.
-The evidence column of the Acoustics: hearing, listening and learning MESHGuide gives further information and research on the importance of good acoustics within classrooms.
+The evidence column of the Acoustics: listening and learning MESHGuide gives further information and research on the importance of good acoustics within classrooms.

 Soundfield systems can be used in the classroom, as a benefit to all children listening in noisy situations.
 Radio aids can be connected to a Soundfield system to further enhance speech intelligibility of the deaf CYP.

-Supporting children with listening difficulties
+Supporting listening difficulties

 This video shows how hearing aids and a radio aid helped a girl with auditory neuropathy